-- You need 800-1,000 calories and 80-100 grams protein daily from protein shakes and real food. - Additionally, since the goal is to shrink the liver, you are recommended to consume no more than 50 grams of carbohydrates per day. - This meal plan consists of 3 protein shakes, one low-carbohydrate meal, and two snacks. - Your low-carbohydrate meal can be consumed at any time of the day. - Spread your shakes, meals, and snacks throughout the day, every 2-3 hours. - Take your bariatric vitamins for the first week of the pre-op diet to ensure tolerance. - Drink 64 ounces of water per day - Consume as much zero-calorie beverages such as water or herbal teas as you like. - Avoid caffeinated and carbonated beverages. - You can drink up to 4 servings/day of low-calorie drinks such as Crystal Light® - Sugar-free gelatin and sugar-free popsicles (no more than 40 calories/day). - o Please limit your consumption of broth to 2 cups per day due to the high sodium.
+- You need 800-1,000 calories and 80-100 grams protein daily from protein shakes and real food. - Additionally, since the goal is to shrink the liver, you are recommended to consume no more than 50 grams of carbohydrates per day. - This meal plan consists of 3 protein shakes, one low-carbohydrate meal, and two snacks. - Your low-carbohydrate meal can be consumed at any time of the day. - Spread your shakes, meals, and snacks throughout the day, every 2-3 hours. - Drink 64 ounces of water per day - Consume as much zero-calorie beverages such as water or herbal teas as you like. - Avoid caffeinated and carbonated beverages. - You can drink up to 4 servings/day of low-calorie drinks such as Crystal Light® - Sugar-free gelatin and sugar-free popsicles (no more than 40 calories/day). - Please limit your consumption of broth to 2 cups per day due to the high sodium. - Tricks to help feel full during the first few days: - Consume warm broth and herbal tea. - Have a cup of sugar free gelatin.